 Alternatively, you may contact us through e-mail using the VA National Inquiry Routing & Information System (IRIS).

 MyHealtheVet is VA’s online Personal Health Record that empowers Veterans to become informed partners in their health care.
 Veterans can refill prescriptions, view their VA appointments, check their VA lab test results, and secure message with their VA health care teams.
 Veterans can also use the Blue Button feature and access parts of their medical records, such as VA Notes, VA Radiology Reports, and more!
 For more information, contact the Charleston VAMC MyHealtheVet Coordinator.

 For a listing of additional contacts, please visit our phone directory.

-If you, or a veteran you care for has not been able to resolve important issues related to VA through other means of communications, please contact one of our highly-skilled patient advocates listed below who will be eager to help you with your concern in a timely manner.
+If you, or a veteran you care for has not been able to resolve important issues related to VA through other means of communications, please contact one of our highly-skilled patient advocates listed above who will be eager to help you with your concern in a timely manner.

 After your visit, you may receive a confidential questionnaire in the mail asking you about your most recent outpatient or inpatient treatment at our medical center.